moogacs/docs.buf.build/docs/configuration/v1beta1/buf-yaml.md

 > that are still using `v1beta1`.
 For more information, please refer to the [migration guide](../v1beta1-migration-guide.md).

-There are two additional requirements that `buf` imposes on your `.proto` file structure for compilation to succeed that are not enforced by `protoc`, both of which are very important for successful modern Protobuf development across a number of languages.
+There are two additional requirements that `buf` imposes on your `.proto` file structure for compilation to succeed that are not enforced by `protoc`, both of which are essential to successful modern Protobuf development across a number of languages.

 **1. Roots must not overlap, that is one root can not be a sub-directory of another root.**